 Various initiatives undertaken by National Governments such as the UK National Health Service’s Connecting for Health and Canada Health Infoway have uncovered the unpleasant reality that the challenges faced by the healthcare industry are larger than any single government can solve by themselves.
 The problem is not simply a matter of lack of will.
 Solving the issues plaguing our industry requires doctors, nurses, pharmacists and other skilled clinicians to take time away from serving patients to haggle out a consensus of how medical information should be structured in order for it to be exchanged.
 This is a large investment that is difficult for any one organization (even a National Program) to sustain for very long.
 Happily this situation has fostered increasing cooperation among government entities as well as large private organizations (such as Kaiser Permanente in the United States).

 It is not hard to understand how patients can suffer from the right information not being in the right place at the right time.
-But what is Service Oriented Architecture (SOA) and how can it help us?BACK TO TOP
+But what is Service Oriented Architecture (SOA) and how can it help us?For more on SOABACK TO TOP